About VLA

 What would the daily schedule look like?

-Grade K-6 students will be provided their schedule by their classroom teacher.
+Elementary students will be provided their schedule by their classroom teacher.
 Students will be online, with their class, for the majority of their school day.
 Breaks occur during recess and lunch.

 What if help is needed in class?

-In grades K-6th grade, students will receive support through built-in small groups throughout the day.
+Elementary students will receive support through built-in small groups throughout the day.
 If additional support is needed, we encourage our families to connect with the classroom teacher to make a plan.

 See the classroom teacher's website for further details.